 Musculoskeletal issues like Arthritis

-The therapy employs diverse treatment approaches to administer a wide range of acute ailments.
+The therapy employs diverse treatment approaches to manage various acute illnesses.
 These include:

 Structure and Composition

 Conventional Chinese Medicine

 Naturopathic practitioners examine the patient's body, mind, and spirit.
 They use their knowledge of natural remedies to design a personalised treatment plan that meets the patient's requirements and supports the natural healing mechanism of his body.